Lego Batman: Legacy of the Dark Knight

-Lego Batman: Legacy of the Dark Knight is an upcoming Lego-themed action-adventure game developed by Traveller's Tales and published by Warner Bros.
+Lego Batman: Legacy of the Dark Knight is a 2026 action-adventure game developed by Traveller's Tales and published by Warner Bros.
 Games.
-It is the fourth installment in the Lego Batman video game series, and features an original story inspired by films and other media from the Batman franchise.
-Announced at Gamescom in 2025, the game is set to be released on Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X and Series S in 2026.
+It is the fourth installment in the Lego Batman video game series, and features an original story inspired by comic books, films and other media from the Batman franchise.

+Legacy of the Dark Knight uses Unreal Engine 5 as opposed to TT Games' proprietary game engine, and takes heavy inspiration from Batman: Arkham, another series of Batman video games.
+Announced at Gamescom in 2025, it was released on PlayStation 5, Windows, and Xbox Series X/S on May 22, 2026, and was released on the Nintendo Switch 2 on September 18, 2026.
+The game received generally favorable reviews.